pjIowa/TNode/README.md

 # TNode
-* touch your data for the first time
+Touch your data for the first time

 # Why
 This started off as an experiment in using D3 to display tweets collected from a Python script.